Skip to main content

 A child with unilateral cleft lip diagnosed with prenatal ultrasound

-Cleft lip and palate is often diagnosed after birth, but the diagnosis can also be made prenatally.
-The Cleft Lip and Palate Program works closely with CHOP’s Center for Fetal Diagnosis and Treatment to provide early and accurate diagnosis, allowing our team to assess the best treatment options for each child’s unique situation.
+Cleft lip and palate are often identified at the 20-week ultrasound.
+If your baby is prenatally diagnosed, you will be offered to meet with CHOP’s Center for Fetal Diagnosis and Treatment, our plastic surgeon, our nurse navigator and our advanced practice provider.
+Together, our team can assess the best treatment options for each child’s unique situation.
 Our collaborative team focuses on:

 • Personalized attention during the pregnancy with a focus on feeding education — even before baby is born.

-Early diagnosis and treatment is important to achieve optimal outcomes and correction of cleft lip and palate.
-The discovery of cleft lip and cleft palate while a baby is still in utero allows both the family and the healthcare team to prepare, anticipate potential challenges and assemble appropriate resources to optimize the outcome for the newborn.
+Early diagnosis and treatment are important to achieve optimal outcomes and correction of cleft lip and palate.
+The discovery of cleft lip and cleft palate while a baby is still in the womb allows both the family and the healthcare team to prepare, anticipate potential challenges and assemble appropriate resources to optimize the outcome for the newborn.

 Prenatal evaluation

-If orofacial clefting is suspected on a routine ultrasound study, expectant mothers may be referred to the Center for Fetal Diagnosis and Treatment for a comprehensive, full-day prenatal evaluation.
+If orofacial cleft is suspected on a routine ultrasound study, expectant mothers may be referred to CHOP’s Center for Fetal Diagnosis and Treatment for a comprehensive, full-day prenatal evaluation.
 The evaluation includes three diagnostic studies:

-1. A targeted, high-resolution ultrasound evaluates the extent of the cleft as well as presence of other anomalies including findings suggestive of any underlying syndrome.
+1. A targeted, high-resolution ultrasound evaluates the extent of the cleft as well as presence of other anomalies, including findings that might suggest an underlying syndrome.

 2. A fetal echocardiogram closely examines the structure and function of the fetal heart.

-3. An ultrafast fetal MRI allows for a detailed evaluation of the fetal brain, important in a case of suspected cleft lip and palate because development of the brain drives development of the face.
-In conjunction with ultrasound, MRI also allows for more accurate assessment of cleft palate and aids in detection of soft palate defects which can be difficult to visualize on sonography.
+3. An ultrafast fetal MRI allows for a detailed evaluation of the fetal brain.
+This is important in a case of suspected cleft lip and palate because the development of the brain drives the development of the face.
+In conjunction with an ultrasound, an MRI also allows for more accurate assessment of cleft palate and aids in detection of soft palate defects, which can be difficult to visualize on sonography.

-All families also meet with a board-certified genetic counselor who completes a detailed review of family, medical and pregnancy history, as well as discusses potential screening and diagnostic testing options that may aid in the individualized care of each child.
-Information from this evaluation can also assess for recurrence risk for future pregnancies.
+All families are given the option to meet with a board-certified genetic counselor who completes a detailed review of family, medical and pregnancy history.
+The genetic counselor discusses potential screening and diagnostic testing options that may aid in the individualized care of each child.
+Information from this evaluation can also help assess the recurrence risk for future pregnancies.

 Planning for delivery and course of treatment for cleft patients

-The results of the evaluation are reviewed and families are counseled by a multidisciplinary team that includes maternal-fetal medicine specialists (MFM), reproductive geneticists, plastic and reconstructive surgeons and nurse coordinators.
-Individually tailored prenatal and postnatal management plans are developed in partnership with referring physicians.
+After the results of the genetic evaluation are reviewed, families are counseled by a multidisciplinary team that includes maternal-fetal medicine specialists (MFM), reproductive geneticists, plastic and reconstructive surgeons, and nurse coordinators.
+The team develops individually tailored prenatal and postnatal management plans in partnership with your family’s physicians.

 If prenatal evaluation suggests a potential underlying syndrome, genetic testing may be performed through amniocentesis.

-In some cases, if both mother and baby are candidates based on the initial evaluation and overall health, babies may deliver in CHOP’s Garbose Family Special Delivery Unit (SDU).
-By delivering in this special birthing unit located directly within CHOP, newborns have immediate access to pediatric plastic surgeons and other specialists who can assess feeding in the early hours after birth.
+In some cases, if both mother and baby are candidates based on the initial evaluation and overall health, babies may be delivered in CHOP’s Garbose Family Special Delivery Unit (SDU).
+By being delivered in this specialized birthing unit located within CHOP, newborns have immediate access to pediatric plastic surgeons and other specialists who can assess feeding in the early hours after birth.

-Diagnosis of a birth defect like cleft lip and palate is a challenging time for any family.
-They are currently no fetal interventions for this diagnosis.
-Together with other specialists from throughout the Hospital, the Cleft Lip and Palate Program and the Center for Fetal Diagnosis and Treatment provide a wide range of resources to support families throughout pregnancy, delivery, and treatment after birth.
+Receiving a diagnosis of cleft lip and palate is a challenging time for any family.
+There are currently no interventions that can be performed before the baby is born.
+Together with other specialists from throughout CHOP, the Cleft Lip and Palate Program and the Center for Fetal Diagnosis and Treatment provide a wide range of resources to support families throughout pregnancy, delivery and treatment after birth.

 Cleft Palate Repair